 - A day ticket is your key to getting around in the Helsinki metropolitan area.

 - Day tickets are available for unlimited use on public transportation for 1-7 days.
-They can be purchased from ticket machines, from the Tourist Information or from the Helsinki City Transport service point in the Helsinki Central Railway Station.
+They can be purchased from ticket machines, from the Tourist Information or from the Helsinki City Transport service point in the Helsinki Railway Station.

 - The Helsinki Card includes free public transport and many other discounts.
 Check for day ticket prices here

-Where to stay in Helsinki
+Where to stay on a multi-day layover in Helsinki

-- Reykjavik has accommodation options for every budget from Hostels, to apartments and hotels rooms.
+- Helsinki city centre has accommodation options for every budget from Hostels, to apartments and hotel rooms.

-- You can compare and book your stay on Agoda, Hotels.com, Hotels Combined and Priceline
+- You can compare and book your stay on Expedia or Hotels.com

 We hope this article from us here at Wyld Family Travel has you inspired to visit Helsinki on a layover.
 There are so many things to do in Helsinki that will have you entertained for you entertained on a stopover.
-For more amazing ideas on where to holiday in Finland click through to our Finland Destination Guide page for more brilliant inspiration.